Hitting statistics for $\phi$-mixing dynamical systems: Abstract

 \section{Abstract}

-Hitting rate and escape rate are two examples of recurrence laws for a dynamical system, and they are connected by a general limit.
-We show that for systems with $\phi$-mixing measure, this general limit is equal to one for non-periodic points and less than one for periodic points, which is given by an explicit formula.
-One of the applications of this result is to Riemannian manifold with a $C^{1+\zeta}$-map such as hyperbolic maps and expanding maps, and it can be applied to any system with a suitable Young tower.
+Hitting rate and escape rate are two examples of recurrence laws for a dynamical system, and a general limit connects them.
+We show that for both Gibbs-Markov systems or any systems with the $\phi$-mixing measure, for a sequence of nested sets whose intersection is a measure zero set, this general limit equals one in the absence of short returns and less than one otherwise, which is given by an explicit formula called extremal index.
+One of the applications of this result is to dynamical systems on Riemannian manifolds such as hyperbolic maps and expanding maps, and it can be applied to any system with a suitable Young tower.